NYUProgrammingPhysicalObjects/Syllabus/README.md

 ##Correspondence & Communication

-Email is the preferred initial contact (katherine.bennett@nyu.edu).
+Email is the preferred initial contact (katherinebennett@nyu.edu).
 Email is suitable for short questions (to answers that cannot be found in the syllabus), to set up appointments, or to notify me about being late or absent.
 Emails should not be longer than 5 sentences.

 For matters longer than 5 sentences, please email me to make an appointment during office hours.
 This is the proper way to address longer questions, issues, to ask me about an assignment, review a grade you received, or to discuss other matters.
 If you send me a long email, I am simply going to respond by asking you to meet with me to resolve the matter.
 I will not resolve matters over email.

 If I have asked you to schedule an appointment with me, I am not trying to avoid you.
 I am offering you my full attention and preparation.
 Due to my schedule and other campus responsibilities, I ask you to respond to emails and to be respectful of time.

+##Educational Access

+If you are student with a learning difference (aka disability) who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or mosescsd@nyu.edu.
+You must be registered with CSD to receive accommodations.
+Information about the Moses Center can be found atwww.nyu.edu/csd.
+The Moses Center is located at 726 Broadway on the 2nd floor.

 ##Prerequisites / Hardware / Software